farridav/repo-maintaIner/README.md

 And if prompted, enter the github organisation name, this will checkout all of the repos for this organisation, and tell you how many issues there are.

+If you only want to work with particular repos, you can use the `use` or `without` task here, examples:

+    fab use:nginx,postgresql setup
+    fab without:nodejs,apt setup

 ## Features

 All repos are selected by default when using a task, and some tasks require